 An act of criticizing a piano student’s act of improvising a melody prior to your arrival will communicate your misunderstanding of their motivations.
 That student would not have been focusing on getting every chord right as much as they would be focused on feeling comfortable in the space they’ve ventured into.

 Such a student would be walking on unsteady ground; with their primary focus being the development of a sense of comfort and control.
-They be seeing, doing, and feeling things for the first time.
+They will be seeing, doing, and feeling things for the first time.

 In perceiving their intellectual explorations as serious attempts at performing, you’ll feel a desire to point out their mistakes and hope they improve on them.